 A special lunch, sponsored by the IEEE NPSS society, will be held in Balconies M and N on the fourth floor of the Marriott for Women in Engineering.
 This event is open to any attendees who are interested in women’s issues and it is a chance to meet and socialize with one another.

 Note: Tickets are required so check the box for this lunch when you register for the conference.

 Aerobics and Stretching

-As in prior conferences, the classes will be held from 6:00 to 7:00 AM on Tuesday, Wednesday and Thursday at the DoubleTree Hotel, Oregon Room, behind the front desk on the first floor of the hotel.
+As in prior conferences, the classes will be held from 6:00 to 7:00 AM on Tuesday, Wednesday and Thursday in the Iberville Room on the fourth floor of the Marriott.

 Participation: All participants in the NSREC activities must be conference attendees, registered guests of a conference attendee, registered exhibitors or registered guests of an exhibitor.
 Any children under 18 years of age must be accompanied by an adult at all times; no children will be allowed to attend any function without this adult supervision.